darealshinji/mkvextract-gui/README.md

 Simple GUI for mkvextract using FLTK.
 Requires mkvinfo and mkvextract to be in PATH.

-Easiest way to build is with `fltk-config --compile mkvextract-gui.cpp`
+Easiest way to build is with `fltk-config --use-images --compile mkvextract-gui.cpp`

 First download FLTK verson 1.3 or 1.4 with either svn or git:
 ``` sh